 Applications for the next REU program cycle are now open.
 You can submit your application via the NSF ETAP tool here: https://etap.nsf.gov/award/5315/opportunity/6607.
 Applications will close on February 7th at 11:59pm Pacific Time.

-The Robotics program at Oregon State University has offered summer research opportunities for nine years (with past support from the National Science Foundation under award 1359480, years 2014-2016, and award 1659746, years 2017-2019).
+The Robotics program at Oregon State University has offered summer research opportunities for ten years (with past support from the National Science Foundation under award 1359480, years 2014-2016, and award 1659746, years 2017-2019).
 Our students have pursued projects in a variety of areas of robotics that deal with the real world; from remote marine sensing, to building and controlling legged robots, to picking up and manipulating objects, to managing swarms of robots, and to how we can incorporate robots into our daily lives.
 Exciting research is, however, only part of the story.
 We want students to leave our program excited about continuing to do research in robotics, and to give them the tools to successfully transition to graduate-level research, and to continue research at their home institutions.

 During our 10-week summer program, students will work on specific research projects alongside graduate students and faculty, attend workshops to find out what graduate school and research is all about, learn how to apply for graduate student fellowships (such as the NSF GRFP), and enjoy the great Oregon outdoors through student-organized activities.
 There will be plenty of opportunities to socialize with both faculty, graduate student mentors, and other REU students on campus in a variety of areas.
 During the 10 weeks of the program, students will gain insight into the research process, and what it means to be a graduate student.